How to Build Interactive Demos in 2024 (+Examples)

 To give you some inspiration, we’ve pulled several examples of how companies are using interactive demos on their websites.

-On the homepage, users are invited to take a product tour in a CTA above the fold and a button in the upper right corner.
+On the homepage, users are invited to take a product tour in a CTA within the Platform section of the nav bar.

 Vitally